gorsar75/company-intranet/readme.md

     - [ ] a user can check the news
     - [ ] a user can add news
     - [ ] a user can submit the news
-    - [ ] a user can check the new news wwindow
+    - [ ] a user can check the new news window
 - [ ] Test everything
 - [ ] Update in github repository
 - [ ] Deploy to vercel